Film-Video and Media Studies, Media Studies

 Dr. Rodino-Colocino’s articles have been published in such journals as Communication, Culture & Critique, Critical Studies in Media Communications, New Media & Society, and Feminist Media Studies, among others.
 She has presented her research at conferences conducted by the Association of Internet Researchers, Console-ing Passions, the International Communication Association, the National Communication Association, and the Union for Democratic Communications.
 Dr. Rodino-Colocino is Vice-President of the Penn State Chapter of the AAUP, American Association of University Professors, and has served on the steering committee for the Union for Democratic Communications (UDC).
 Dr. Rodino-Colocino serves on the editorial boards of four peer reviewed scholarly journals: Ada: A Journal of Gender, New Media, and Technology; ICA's Communication, Culture & Critique, tripleC: Communication, Capitalism & Critique, and Women's Studies in Communication.

-Dr. Rodino-Colocino is Immediate Past Chair of the National Communication Association's Division of Critical and Cultural Studies, NCA's largest division, 2017.
+Dr. Rodino-Colocino is served as Chair of the National Communication Association's Division of Critical and Cultural Studies, NCA's largest division in 2016.
 Dr. Rodino-Colocino also serves as Interim president of the Penn State chapter of the AAUP (American Association of University Professors).

 Follow me on Twitter @rocofem